Rasihha/Google-Data-Analytics-Professional-Certificate/README.md

 # Google Data Analytics Professional Certificate

 ## About
-This respository contains my key takeaways from the Google Data Analytics Professinal Certificate programme.
+This respository contains my key takeaways from the Google Data Analytics Professional Certificate course.
 It covers the following eight courses including an opportunity to create a case study:

 1. Foundations: Data, Data, Everywhere
 2. Ask Questions to Make Data-Driven Decisions